hetalang/heta-specifications/modules.md

 ## sbml module

 This type of module was created to adopt SBML formatted models into Heta modeling platform.
-Currently only SBML of level 2 is supported.
+Currently SBML of levels 2 and 3 are supported.

 **Example:**